Shadow State: Plot summary

-Jack Ryan Jr. goes to Hong Kong on a “white-side” assignment for Hendley Associates with chief investment officer Howard Brennan to finance their acquisition of GeoTech, a rare earth mining and refining company.
+Jack Ryan Jr. goes to Hong Kong on a "white-side" assignment for Hendley Associates with chief investment officer Howard Brennan to finance their acquisition of GeoTech, a rare earth mining and refining company.
 He also receives a note from a mysterious woman asking for a meeting.
 Jack is about to meet her at a night market when he is attacked by a Laotian thug, whom he kills after a struggle.
 The next day, Jack and Howard reach an agreement with a bank on financing the GeoTech acquisition.
-They meet GeoTech’s CEO Bruce Stephenson and its president of Vietnamese operations David Highsmith in Ho Chi Minh City, Vietnam before going to their headquarters in Da Nang, where Jack does a due diligence audit.
+They meet GeoTech's CEO Bruce Stephenson and its president of Vietnamese operations David Highsmith in Ho Chi Minh City, Vietnam before going to their headquarters in Da Nang, where Jack does a due diligence audit.

 The Campus operations director John Clark recruits disgraced former Navy SEAL master chief Kendrick Moore to the organization in a provisional role.
-Kendrick goes to Mindanao in the Philippines to assist Campus analyst and Jack’s fiancee Lisanne Robertson and Green Beret snipers Cary Marks and Jad Mustafa in apprehending Abu Sayyaf terrorist Adnan Al Sheikh, who had plotted to assassinate the president of the Philippines under Chinese orders.
+Kendrick goes to Mindanao in the Philippines to assist Campus analyst and Jack's fiancée Lisanne Robertson and Green Beret snipers Cary Marks and Jad Mustafa in apprehending Abu Sayyaf terrorist Adnan Al Sheikh, who had plotted to assassinate the president of the Philippines under Chinese orders.
 Cary kills Al Sheikh and encounters his men, who are then dispatched by Kendrick as they escape their compound.

-During his audit, Jack finds inconsistencies in expense reports for GeoTech’s samarium mining sites in Lay Tao and requests a visit there.
+During his audit, Jack finds inconsistencies in expense reports for GeoTech's samarium mining sites in Lay Tao and requests a visit there.
 This attracts the attention of Laotian MSS non-official cover agent Colonel Cai Qi, who orders his asset Highsmith to prevent Jack from jeopardizing the GeoTech acquisition in exchange for his promotion to acting CEO.
-Meanwhile, the U.S. Air Force successfully tests an experimental stealth pod named UMBRA, developed by defense contractor Quantum Atomics using rare earth magnets from GeoTech, unaware that Chinese radars can identify the pod through Cai’s penetration of GeoTech.
+Meanwhile, the U.S. Air Force successfully tests an experimental stealth pod named UMBRA, developed by defense contractor Quantum Atomics using rare earth magnets from GeoTech, unaware that Chinese radars can identify the pod through Cai's penetration of GeoTech.